 2. COBOD International A/S

 COBOD International A/S is a Denmark-based company specializing in 3D construction printing solutions.
 It offers the BOD2 3D Construction Printer, designed for scalable and efficient on-site building construction.
 The company’s technology has been applied to a range of projects, including residential homes, schools, and commercial structures.
-COBOD’s solutions are used in multiple regions, with a presence in Europe, North America, and the Middle East, supporting the adoption of automated construction methods worldwide.
+COBOD’s solutions are used in multiple regions, with a presence in Europe, North America, and the Middle East, supporting the adoption of automation in construction methods worldwide.

 In December 2024, COBOD's building printer was used to complete Europe's first 3D-printed social housing project in Ireland.
 The BOD2 3D construction printer was able to print the superstructure in 12 days, making the process 35% quicker than conventional construction methods.